Tom Bresnahan

-Tom Bresnahan (born January 21, 1935, in Springfield, Massachusetts) was the Offensive coordinator of the NFL's Buffalo Bills from 1992 to 1996.
+Tom Bresnahan (born January 21, 1935, in Springfield, Massachusetts) is an American former professional football coach, who served as the offensive coordinator of the Buffalo Bills from 1992 to 1996.
 He was promoted after serving as the team's offensive line coach and would hold both responsibilities.

-After the end of the 1996 season, he was stripped of his offensive coordinator title in favor of Dan Henning due to poor performance.
+After the end of the 1996 season, he left as his offensive coordinator title in favor of Dan Henning due to poor performance.